Zepeng-Mu/myWebsite/content/fun/Phyllotaxis.md

 caption = "1950s"
 +++

+Phycllotaxis is a kind of 'seemingly' complex geometric pattern that looks complex but with very simple mathematics behind.
+It is not uncommon in nature.
 According to Wikipedia, phycllotaxis "is the arrangement of leaves on a plant stem" in botany.
 The following code show how to draw phycllotaxis patterns using ggplot2.
 The code was modified from a Project called *PHYLLOTAXIS: DRAW FLOWERS USING MATHEMATICS* on [Datacamp](www.datacamp.com).

 ```{r}
 library(tidyverse)